Is your grinder up to par?

 If your grinder is at the coarsest or finest capability according to the adjustment markings, and you are still unable to produce a consistent and even grind that works for your Ratio when dialing-in as detailed above, you may want to consider upgrading your grinder.

 A step up from the Encore is the Baratza Virtuoso.
-Rather than plastic, the chassis of the Virtuoso is metal.
-This will provide the same consistent grind as the lower model, but runs quieter with a more efficient motor, and looks nicer.
-This is our most popular pairing with the Ratio Eight.
+With a metal chassis instead of plastic, it offers the same consistent grind quality in a quieter, more refined package.
+It’s powered by a more efficient motor, feels more substantial on the counter, and remains one of our most popular pairings with the Ratio Eight.

 Baratza Virtuoso ($229)